lovelysystems/lovely.microblog/docs/docs/index.rst

 =====================================================

-In this tutorial, we will walk through the creation of a tiny iOs application with a high scalable webbackend using:
+In this tutorial, we will walk through the creation of a tiny iOs application with a highly scalable webbackend using:

    - `Crate <https://crate.io>`_ An SQL and Doc-oriented databse
    - `Lovely Pyrest <http://lovelysystems.github.io/lovely.pyrest/index.html>`_ A Web-Framework on top of `pyramid <http://www.pylonsproject.org/projects/pyramid/about>`_

 In this tutorial we will build a tiny blogging application, where registered users can create posts which can be read by anyone.

 Contents:
 ---------